TD First Class Travel vs. Aeroplan Visa Infinite

 Best insurance: tie

-If the insurance that comes with your card is important to you, you’ll be pleased to learn that both cards come with the same impressive insurance package.
-Here’s what you’ll get from both cards:
+If accompanying credit card insurance is important to you, you'll be pleased to learn that both cards come with the same impressive insurance package.
+Here's what you'll get from both cards:

 Best rewards: TD Aeroplan Visa Infinite Card

-An average $2,000 monthly spend will earn you more per year with the Aeroplan VI card than the First Class Travel.
-According to our calculations, the VI will earn you an average of $558 in annual rewards while its competitor comes in a bit short at $475.2.
+An average $3,000 monthly spend will earn you more per year with the TD Aeroplan Visa Infinite Card than the TD First Class Travel Visa Infinite Card.
+According to our calculations, the Aeroplan card will earn you an average of $837 in annual rewards while the First Class competitor comes in a bit short at $698.

-Ultimately, though, you’ll want to consider which reward program you’d rather participate in.
-TD Rewards gives you more options for redemption while Aeroplan offers high value and perks when redeeming points for Air Canada travel.
+Ultimately, though, you'll want to consider which reward program you'd rather participate in.
+TD Rewards gives you more redemption options, while Aeroplan offers high value and perks when redeeming points for Air Canada travel.

 Highest acceptance: tie